 Energy measurements and modeling in emerging hardware

-We use single-blind reviewing process so you can keep authors' names, publications, etc. Each paper will get at least three reviews from the committee members.
+We use single-blind reviewing process so you can keep authors' names, publications, etc.

 The submitted papers must be original work that have not previously been published or under consideration for publication in any other conference or journal

-Submission deadline: October 15, 2025
+Submission deadline: October 15, October 31, 2025 (EasyChair)

 Notification to authors: November 26, 2025